 We next paste our data as Paste Special, Transpose:

-We can than remove duplicates as usual:
+We can then remove duplicates as usual:

 If needed, we can Paste Special, Transpose it back:

-One thought on “Remove Duplicates feature”
+3 thoughts on “Remove Duplicates feature”